spikeydee/splitsies/README.md

 (v3 prototype pcb indonesia image)

 As you can see I was able to get the prototype made, but with some glaring issues:
--I was in Indonesia at the time and wasn't able to order the PCB through JLCPCB like I usually do, so I looked around for local small manufacturers, which I found, but most of them required me to either convert the kicad files to eagle or if I recall correctly they were able to work directly with the .gerber files.
+- I was in Indonesia at the time and wasn't able to order the PCB through JLCPCB like I usually do, so I looked around for local small manufacturers, which I found, but most of them required me to either convert the kicad files to eagle or if I recall correctly they were able to work directly with the .gerber files.
 I had the readjust the size of the traces and the gaps between them as well due to their machines being unable to print that closely.
 All was going well but unlike the online printing companies where they know that when there's silkscreen on top of certain pads or components, the local place just straight up put the silkscreen on ALL THE PADS ON THE PCB?!!
 So I had to scratch a lot of it off to get even a bit of solder to stick to the pads, and by the time I finished soldering the MCU and all the diodes (I had to jump a few traces too since I decimated some in the process of silkscreen scratching), I was able to barely program ZMK to work with the keyboard and was too frustrated to even keep going...

 I didn't get to updating the case yet for this design because I wasn't able to follow through with finishing the keyboard yet as mentioned above.
 I uploaded the KiCad files for the original V3 and not the one adjusted for the indonesian place's parameters.